opensourcefeed/opensourcefeed.github.io/distribution-ubuntucinnamon.md

 **Ubuntu Cinnamon Remix** is a community flavor of Ubuntu with the Cinnamon Desktop.
 It fulfills long-standing demand for a Ubuntu flavor with the beautify and customizability of Cinnamon Desktop.

 The Cinnamon Remix project started in 2019 and the initial stable release was 19.10 Eoan Ermine.

-The project is seeking approval to call itself as an official community flavor of Ubuntu.
+The Ubuntu Cinnamon got recognized as an official community flavor of Ubuntu prior the Ubuntu 23.04 release.